jupyter-book/thebe/README.md

 `npm run build:watch`

-Now open `development.html` in your root directory to see Thebelab running.
+Now open `development.html` in your root directory to see Thebelab running. `development.html` is a simple HTML page that demonstrates Thebelab functionality.
+You can edit it to test out new features or configurations.

 This will start Webpack which will bundle and serve the source code.
 This also will automatically reload re-build changes to the source code, however, you'll be required to refresh the page.